mabarin/miniAppVue/README.md

 # miniAppVue
 Workshop Vue.
-This repository is about developing a Mini App
+This repository is about developing a Mini App using Vue framework